ToadResearch/MedSchool/docker/mcp_server/example_questions.md

 3. *“What is the display for **RxNorm 617314**?”*
 4. *“I have **ICD‑10‑CM E11.9**—what’s the official title and any alternate names?”*
 5. *“Confirm the system and preferred term for code **‘I10’**.”*
+6. *“What is the official long descriptor and short description for **CPT 93000**?
+Include common synonyms and whether interpretation/report is included.”*

 ---